 MemJam utilizes false dependencies.
 Data dependency occurs when an instruction refers to the data of a preceding instruction.
 In pipelined designs, hazards and pipeline stalls can occur from dependencies if the previous instruction has not finished.
 There are cases where false dependencies occur, i.e. the pipeline stalls even though there is no true dependency.
 Reasons for false dependencies are register reuse and limited address space for the Arithmetic Logic Unit (ALU).
 False dependencies degrade instruction level parallelism and cause overhead.
 The processor eliminates false dependencies arising from register reuse by a register renaming approach.
-However, there exist other false dependencies that need to be addressed during the software optimization [29,30].
+However, there exist other false dependencies that need to be addressed during the software optimization, e.g. Partial Register Stalls [39,40].